Eloagbawe/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

         You must use the module SQLAlchemy
         Your script should connect to a MySQL server running on localhost at port 3306
         WARNING: all classes who inherit from Base must be imported before calling Base.metadata.create_all(engine)

+7. Write a script that lists all State objects from the database hbtn_0e_6_usa

+        Your script should take 3 arguments: mysql username, mysql password and database name You must use the module SQLAlchemy
+        You must import State and Base from model_state - from model_state import Base, State Your script should connect to a MySQL server running on localhost at port 3306 Results must be sorted in ascending order by states.id Your code should not be executed when imported